joshuadavidthomas/zed-django/README.md

 Both provide autocompletion and other LSP features for Django templates, but with different feature sets.
 You should choose one based on your needs.
 Note that you typically should not use both simultaneously.

-## Configuring a Language Server

-### Language Server Activation

-Both language servers follow the same activation sequence:

-1. The Django extension checks if the language server binary (`djls` or `djlsp`) is available on your PATH.
-2. If not found on PATH:
-   - **Django Language Server** automatically downloads and installs from GitHub releases
-   - **Django Template LSP** runs via `uvx --from django-template-lsp djlsp` if `uv` is available

-For manual installation of Django Template LSP, see the [fourdigits/django-template-lsp](https://github.com/fourdigits/django-template-lsp) repository.

 ### Feature Comparison

 | Feature | Django Language Server | Django Template LSP |